foods are high in iron for toddlers

 Shellfish

-Shellfish like clams, oysters, and mussels are a great source of iron and other nutrients like zinc and vitamin B12.
+Shellfish like clams, oysters, and mussels are a successful source of iron and other nutrients like zinc and vitamin B12.
 Toddlers can enjoy shellfish in a pasta dish or a seafood chowder.
-However, avoiding raw shellfish is important due to the risk of foodborne illness.
+However, avoiding raw shellfish is important because of the risk of food-borne illness.

 • Shrimp